rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

  a collection of your Bitcoin.
 There is no Bitcoin stored in a Bitcoin wallet.

-The meaning of the word "wallet" simply doesn't apply to Bitcoin.
+The traditional meaning of the word "wallet" simply doesn't apply to Bitcoin.
  The word "wallet" was used in Bitcoin because the original Bitcoin core client would store private keys in a file named `wallet.dat`.
  This "wallet" was simply the file where your private keys were stored.